geocompx/geocompr/.github/ISSUE_TEMPLATE.md

 (1) If it's about content link to the offending link/section

-(2) If it's a about code, a reproducible example will help : )
+(2) If it's a about code, a reproducible example will help

-(3) Any other comments/questions else welcome!
+(3) Any other comments/questions else welcome

 Please remove this message before posting.
-Thanks : )
+Thanks!

 -->